data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 **Data**:  A collection of facts

+**Database**:  A collection of data stored in a computer system

 **Dataset**:  A collection of data that can be manipulated or analyzed as one unit

 - ## E
 - ## F
+**Fairness**:  A quality of data analysis that does not create or reinforce bias

 **Formula**:  A set of instructions used to perform a calculation using the data in a spreadsheet

 **Function**:  A preset command that automatically performs a specified process or task using the data in a spreadsheet